 The American Society of Anesthesiologists (ASA), Anesthesia Patient Safety Foundation (APSF), American Academy of Anesthesiologist Assistants (AAAA) and American Association of Nurse Anesthetists (AANA) believe that the safety of anesthesia professionals is of utmost importance in developing policies related to personal protective equipment (PPE).
-Due to close patient contact and the need for airway instrumentation, anesthesia professionals are at increased risk of exposure and infection for all diagnostic, therapeutic, and surgical procedures during this rapidly escalating COVID pandemic in the U.S.
+Due to close patient contact and the need for airway instrumentation, perioperative professionals are at increased risk of exposure and infection for all diagnostic, therapeutic, and surgical procedures during the COVID pandemic in the U.S.

 All components of appropriate PPE should be carefully addressed.
-For aerosol-generating procedures this includes eye protection (goggles or a disposable face shield that covers the front and sides of the face), a gown, and gloves, in addition to airway protection with N95 masks or PAPRs (https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control-recommendations.html).
+Personnel participating in aerosol-generating procedures should wear eye protection (goggles or a disposable face shield that covers the front and sides of the face), a gown, and gloves, in addition to airway protection with N95 masks or PAPRs (https://www.cdc.gov/coronavirus/2019-ncov/hcp/infection-control-recommendations.html).
 Effective hand hygiene before putting on and after removing PPE, including gloves, is very important.
 Procedures for proper donning and doffing, disposal of contaminated PPE, and cleaning of contaminated reusable PPE and anesthesia equipment should be established following CDC and institutional recommendations.
 The CDC also recommends that facilities provide education and training in the use of PPE including having health care workers “demonstrate competency with donning and doffing.”